Observance of Christmas by country: United States

 The traditional Christmas dinner usually features either roasted turkey with stuffing (sometimes called dressing), ham, or roast beef.
-Potatoes, squash, roasted vegetables and cranberry sauce are served along with tonics and sherries.
-A variety of sweet pastry and egg nog sprinkled with cinnamon and nutmeg are served in the United States.
-Certain dishes such as casseroles and desserts are often prepared with a family recipe.
-Sometimes, families also partake in a religious tradition, such as the consumption of a Christmas wafer in Christian families of European ancestry.
-Fruits, nuts, cheeses and chocolates are enjoyed as snacks.
+Potatoes, squash, roasted vegetables, and cranberry sauce are served along with tonics and sherries.
+A variety of sweet pastries and eggnog sprinkled with cinnamon and nutmeg are served in the United States.
+Certain dishes, such as casseroles and desserts, are often prepared with a family recipe.
+Sometimes, families also partake in a religious tradition, such as consuming a Christmas wafer in Christian families of European ancestry.
+Fruits, nuts, cheeses, and chocolates are enjoyed as snacks.